Sarronnn/EchoTruth/README.md

 The goal of EchoTruth is to serve as a digital sentinel, promoting the dissemination of accurate and trustworthy information.
 By filtering out fake news, EchoTruth aspires to foster a more informed and discerning public.
 This project is crucial in an era where misinformation can spread rapidly, impacting public opinion, decision-making processes, and even democratic institutions.

-# Installation

-TODO: Detailed instructions on how to install any necessary software or dependencies goes here

 **Instructions on how to use EchoTruth**